mmomtchev/exprtk.js/README.md

 The original documentation of `ExprTk` and the syntax used for the expressions is available here: <https://github.com/ArashPartow/exprtk>

 When launching an asynchronous operation, the scalar arguments will be copied and any `TypedArray`s will be locked in place and protected from the GC.
 The whole operation, including traversal and evaluation will happen entirely in a pre-existing background thread picked from a pool and won't solicit the main thread until completion.

+Refer to the [ExprTk manual](https://github.com/ArashPartow/exprtk/blob/master/readme.txt) for the full expression syntax.

 ## Parallelism